keya-dialog/jsalt-dialogue-lab/README.md

 - Is there a dataset that captures prosody similar to a call-center agent / ideal prosody for a dialogue system?
 - [How to improve embeddings for automatic clustering](https://www.clsp.jhu.edu/ai_research_internships_for_undergraduates_23/#autodesign)?

+## 👏 Contributing

+If you have implemented a new feature, found a bug or want to fix a typo, please submit a pull request.🙏

-## Contact
+### Contact
 - [Ondřej Plátek](opla.cz), [(UFAL, Charles University, Prague)](https://ufal.mff.cuni.cz/ondrej-platek))
 - [Santosh Kesiraju](https://www.fit.vut.cz/person/kesiraju/.cs), [(FIT, VUT, Brno)](https://www.fit.vut.cz/person/kesiraju/)
 - [Petr Schwarz](https://www.fit.vut.cz/person/schwarzp/.en), [(FIT, VUT, Brno)](https://www.fit.vut.cz/person/schwarzp/)

-## Contribute

-If you have implemented a new feature, found a bug or want to fix a typo, please submit a pull request.🙏

-## Citation
+## 💭 Citation

 ```
 If you use the code or results from this tutorial please cite the tutorial in the following manner: